 Legal Proceedings.
-See Note 20 for information about legal proceedings, including certain mortgage-related matters.
+See Note 20 for information about legal proceedings.

 Other Contingencies.
-The settlement agreement with the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force includes consumer relief in the form of principal forgiveness for underwater homeowners and distressed borrowers; financing for construction, rehabilitation and preservation of affordable housing; and support for debt restructuring, foreclosure prevention and housing quality improvement programs, as well as land banks.
-See Note 20 to the firm's December 31, 2015 Consolidated Statement of Financial Condition for further information about this settlement agreement.
+The settlement agreement with the Residential Mortgage-Backed Securities Working Group of the U.S. Financial Fraud Enforcement Task Force includes \$1.80 billion in consumer relief in the form of principal forgiveness for underwater homeowners and distressed borrowers; financing for construction, rehabilitation and preservation of affordable housing; and support for debt restructuring, foreclosure prevention and housing quality improvement programs, as well as land banks.